Search Contests: Infinite-Draw Contest with or without Recall

 \begin{corollary} In the unique equilibrium: \begin{enumerate} \item (Discouragement) The acceptance probability is increasing in $N$: each player searches less when there are more competitors.
 The expected number of draws per player, $W/(Nc)$, is decreasing in $N$. \item The acceptance probability is increasing in $c$ and decreasing in $W$: higher costs reduce search, and higher prizes increase search. \item Total search expenditure equals $W$ regardless of $N$ and $c$. \end{enumerate} \end{corollary}

 The discouragement effect has a clean interpretation: with more competitors, each player's chance of winning falls, reducing the expected return to search.
 In response, players lower their thresholds and search less.
 But since there are more players, total expenditure remains at~$W$: the extensive and intensive margins exactly offset.

-\begin{remark}[Boundary cases] When $Nc = W$, the equilibrium has $\lambda=0$ (or the infimum of the support): each player draws exactly once and accepts whatever she gets.
-When $Nc > W$, the expected benefit of a single draw, $W/N$, is less than the cost $c$, so rational players would not participate at all.
-The contest is only viable when $Nc < W$. \end{remark}
+However, as we show in Section~\ref{sec:finite_recall}, this conclusion is special to unlimited draws.